cunctator/traceshark/README.md

 If you use the '-g' flag, you might also want to compile your own perf because in some distros perf is compiled without support for backtraces and it starts working when you compile perf with those bits enabled.
+Fortunately, nowadays it's common that the perf utility shipped with the distro support backtraces.

 When you compile perf, you get a report like this: